wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/F/Foresight.md

 You impart the ability to see flashes of the immediate future.
 A willing creature can’t be surprised and has advantage on ability checks, attack rolls, and saving throws.
 Other creatures make attack rolls against the target with disadvantage.

+This spell immediately ends if you cast it again before its duration ends.